What are the four pricing skills needed for the Commercial Department?

 Our research on pricing teams over the past 10 years indicates that the following four skill sets are becoming increasingly important to businesses implementing price improvement or optimisation projects:

-1. Strategic price setting
+1. Strategic Price Setting

 Cost-plus price setting, mark-up to markdown, margin-based price-setting, and match-to-market price setting are not enough to drive profitable revenue growth.
 In addition, too often leading to substantial margin loss.